MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/walkthrough-web-application-python.md

 -   */DjangoWebProject/urls.py* - Defines which view and template context to invoke per URL.

 -   */app/forms.py* - The BootstrapAuthenticationForm is used to validate web application user credentials against the backend database.
-The BingAdsPasswordAuthenticationForm is used to validate Bing Ads legacy *UserName* and *Password* credentials.

 -   */app/models.py* - We defined the BingAdsUser model to extend the default Django user authentication model.
 One web application user (Django.contrib.auth.User) can be associated with up to one refresh token.
 For more information about how you can customize the authentication model, see the Django documentation.